Six (Mansun album): Packaging

 The inlay booklet includes enlarged images of the piles of books from the cover, making it easier to read the authors and titles.

 Release

 Six was released in September 1998, it débuted at #6 on the UK Albums Chart.
 The album spawned four singles, each one was altered for single release.
 The alterations ranged from subtle to dramatic.
 The first single "Legacy" and the third single "Negative" were given slight trims.
 Conversely, "Being a Girl" was literally cut in half with the opening two-minute section labelled 'Part One' and released as a single.
 The title track was completely re-recorded with producer Arthur Baker and released in the winter of 1999.
-"Legacy" was the most successful single and reached the top ten on the UK Singles Chart.
+"Legacy" was the most successful single and reached the top ten on the UK singles chart.
 "Being a Girl (Part One)" and "Six" made the top twenty, while "Negative" peaked at #27.

+Critical reception

+In a rave review for Uncut, critic Steve Sutherland described Six as "the most ridiculous, confusing, complicated, over-reaching, frustrating, inventive, hyperactive, surprising and liberating record to yet appear from the post-Britpop stable."
+Jon Garrett of PopMatters conceded that the album is "not for everyone" but was impressed by its "debauched beauty", calling it "the sound of a band collectively snubbing its fan base and smashing expectation to spectacular effect."

 Track listing

 US track listing

 The US release of Six restructured the track listing considerably at the behest of Epic Records.
 The chapters and interlude were removed and the running order was rearranged with "Legacy" and "Shotgun" swapped.
 More significant was the omission of "Inverse Midas" and "Witness to a Murder (Part Two)" both of which were composed by Dominic Chad.
 The full eight-minute recording of the title track is substituted by the Arthur Baker re-recording.
 Small edits appear throughout the remaining track listing: the opening guitar from "Legacy", the feedback from the opening of "Negative" and the removal of silence from the end of "Cancer".